“Food is not a thing. It’s a feeling,” says Fayruza Abrahams.

 Namely, her story.

-Similarly for many South Africans, when apartheid ended (the country’s were held in April 1994), Abrahams’ life opened up.
+Similarly for many South Africans, when apartheid ended (the country’s first democratic elections were held in April 1994), Abrahams’ life opened up.
 “During apartheid, South African Airways crew and flight attendants were primarily white.
 This changed and mid-1995, I started with SAA.”

 Within a couple of days we were on WhatsApp chatting.
 She told me how she had moved quickly from senior cabin crew to purser: chief flight attendant.
 “I traveled for 14 years, all over the world.”
 Africa, Europe, the United States, India, Asia.